 Many people like the idea of creating a property portfolio to fund their retirement.

-Not everyone is a fan of pension plans but they do understand the property, I know that over the past 20 or 30 years it has been a sound long term investment despite the peaks and troughs.
+Not everyone is a fan of pension plans but they do understand the property market, I know that over the past 20 or 30 years, it has been a sound long term investment despite the peaks and troughs.